adrybakov/wulfric/docs/source/user-guide/usage/kpoints.rst

 K points
 ********

-On this page we describe one of the main usage of wulfric - automatic generation of high-symmetry points for any given crystal.
+On this page we describe one of the main uses of Wulfric - automatic generation of high-symmetry points for any given crystal.

 For the full technical reference see :py:class:`.Kpoints` and :ref:`api_kpoints`.

-In the examples below we use crystal with six atoms and orthorhombic cell.
+In the examples below we use a crystal with six atoms and an orthorhombic cell.

 .. doctest::